mozilla/socorro-infra/README.md

 We suggest setting up automated backups of Consul using the Consulate
 tool: https://pypi.python.org/pypi/consulate

-# Elasticsearch
+## Elasticsearch

 Elastic search indexes must be set up for Socorro.

-See the Socorro-provided "setup-socorro.sh", which can do this:
+See the Socorro-provided `setup-socorro.sh`, which can do this:
 `sudo setup-socorro.sh elasticsearch`

 Elasticsearch contains the same JSON data that is present on both S3 and